About Tools FAQ Blog Contact

 • Are you sure your site is blacklisted?
 Sometimes you can see a warning in a browser but the site itself is not blacklisted.
 This happens when your browser detects in real time that a web page contains elements from a malicious site.
 This is called a cross-site warning.
 In this case you should clean up the site, but the malware review is not required.

-Don’t be afraid to request the review even if you are not sure that your site is completely clean.
+Don’t be afraid to request the review, even if you are not sure that your site is completely clean.
 If any security issues are detected during the review, they will be reported in your Webmaster Tools account.
-Then you can fix them and request another review.
+You can then fix them and request another review.

 Don’t delete infected web pages.
-If Google reports specific URL as examples of web pages where malicious content was found, it expects to find these pages clean during the review.
+If Google reports specific URL's as examples of web pages where malicious content was found, it expects to find these pages clean during the review.
 If the pages cannot be found, it may be considered as if they were temporarily removed just to pass the review.
-If you don’t need specific pages, try to empty them (you can remove them after a successful review) or configure your web server to return the 410 Gone error.
+If you don’t need specific pages, delete their content (you can remove them after a successful review) or configure your web server to return the 410 Gone error.

 Malware Review vs Reinclusion Reconsideration

 Don't confuse requesting a malware review with requesting reconsideration of your site (for reinclusion into search index).
-Malware reviews are automated and usually take less that 24 hours while breinclusion reconsiderations are not automated and may take several weeks.
-Blacklisted sites are not removed from search results (they are just labeled as potentially harmfull), so if you only need to remove the warning the reconsideration request is not for you.
+Malware reviews are automated and usually take less that 24 hours, while reinclusion reconsiderations are not automated and may take several weeks.
+Blacklisted sites are not removed from search results (they are just labeled as potentially harmfull), so if you only need to remove the warning, the reconsideration request is not for you.

 Useful links